YOUTH PROGRAMS & VOLUNTEER OPPORTUNITIES

 Hajar Abdessamie is a Management Consulting Analyst at Accenture based in Ottawa on the traditional unceded, unsurrendered Territory of the Anishinaabe Algonquin Nation.
 She has been an active Amnesty International activist since 2017, holding positions as a National Organizer, VP of Finance, VP of Events, and Human Rights College Organizing Committee member.
 Hajar is committed to advancing Amnesty International’s vision of creating a world where human rights are respected and protected.

 Over the years, Hajar has organized and facilitated various events for Amnesty’s campaigns, including Write for Rights, Have a Heart, and No More Stolen Sisters.
-Additionally, she has helped host numerous
+Additionally, she has helped host numerous letter-writing events for human rights defenders who have been wrongfully prosecuted.
+With a strong desire to make a positive impact, Hajar is eager to engage further and empower Amnesty International’s youth activists.
+She aims to establish a platform where young activists can work together to tackle their challenges and create meaningful change.

 Jasmin Smith, Chief Development Officer

 Jasmin Smith is in her fourth and final year of a Bachelor of Science at the University of Toronto, St. George.
 She is pursuing a double major in English and Psychology and is hoping to go on to do her Masters in journalism.
 She would like to become an investigative journalist.
-During the 2022-2023 school year,
+During the 2022-2023 school year, she was the Executive of Publications for Amnesty International’s University of Toronto chapter.
+During the 2023-2024 year, she serves as their president.

 Jasmin began her advocacy journey at age 13 by volunteering with local minority groups in her community of Malton, Mississauga.
 During her first year at the University of Ottawa, she wrote a solidarity letter with other Black students to express disappointment about a racism issue at the school.
 Jasmin was a member of Amnesty’s University of Ottawa and University of Toronto chapters.
 She joined Amnesty Canada’s National Organizer Program in 2021 and helped plan the Human Rights College in 2023.

-She is incredibly passionate about anti-racism work, LGBTQ+ advocacy, and gender equity, and hopes to one day report on marginalized communities and bring light to underrepresented issues.
+She is incredibly passionate about anti-racism work, LGBTQ+ advocacy, and gender equity and hopes to one day report on marginalized communities and bring light to underrepresented issues.

 Fatima Beydoun, Inclusion, Diversity, Equity, Accessibility Officer

-Fatima Beydoun is currently pursuing a JD/BCL from McGill University on the unceded territory of the Kanien’kehá:ka Nation in Tiohtiá:ke (Montreal).
+Fatima Beydoun is pursuing a JD/BCL from McGill University on the unceded territory of the Kanien’kehá:ka Nation in Tiohtiá:ke (Montreal).
 Originally from the unsurrendered Mi’kmaq territory of K’jipuktuk (Halifax), Fatima was first introduced to Amnesty International Canada in Grade 11 when she

 attended a workshop.
 She has been actively involved with the organization ever since.
 She started as a youth organizer and Co-President of the Amnesty Club at Dalhousie.

-Fatima combines her passions for youth empowerment and human rights while working alongside others to advocate for more equitable systems locally and globally.
+Fatima combines her youth empowerment and human rights passions while working alongside others to advocate for more equitable systems locally and globally.
 She is involved with environmental, migrant and racial justice work on campus and in the community.
 She spent her first summer of law school in Manila interning with the Ateneo Human Rights Centre.
 When she is not organizing, she can be found watching aesthetic cafe videos, practicing cello, and spending time with her friends and family.

 Hayley Yip, External Communication Officer – Media Activism

-Hayley Yip is a final student at McGill University, majoring in Political Science and minoring in Sociology.
+Hayley Yip is a McGill University student majoring in Political Science and minoring in Sociology.
 She is the Co-president of the Multi-Ethnic Student Alliance at McGill University.
-The group fosters a community for mixed-raced people and fundraises for
+The group fosters a community for mixed-raced people and fundraises for children in the developing world who need congenital heart disease surgeries.

 Her human rights advocacy started in her hometown Hong Kong, when she witnessed the mass police brutality and democratic backsliding since 2014.
 She has created an Instagram account to spread awareness of the democratic movement in Hong Kong.